Understanding Senior Heath: When is Help Needed?

 While it is a gift to live a long life and see your children and grandchildren grow up, advancing age brings along with it expected, and difficult, challenges.
 These challenges afflict not only the aging, but an increasing number of adult children now caring for their parents.

 In some cases, caring for an aging parent is an acute event associated with illness or injury.
 For most, however, it is a gradual increase in the oversight necessary to monitor a parent’s health and well-being as they age.
 Without an emergency or severe illness, it may still be apparent that the activities and responsibilities of every day life are becoming cumbersome, confusing or simply exhausting.
-If you have aging parents, even parents in excellent health now, it is beneficial to know what may signal the routine challenges they face, and when assistance is required to manage those tasks.
+If you have aging parents, even parents in excellent health now, it is beneficial to know what may signal the routine senior health challenges they face, and when assistance is required to manage those tasks.

 The true skill is being an informed but sensitive observer.
 Your own awareness is only part of the story; your parents may not be aware of the changes they are experiencing, or be willing to acknowledge them.